Wisconsin woman accused of hiding mom's corpse to cash checks

 A Wisconsin woman hid her mom's body for weeks after she died so she could keep cashing the dead woman's social security and pension checks, officials said.

-Paula Ann Bergold, a 60-year-old resident of Marinette, Wisc., has been charged with three criminal counts — failure to report a death, hiding a corpse and obstructing an officer, according to a complaint filed by Marinette County Assistant District Attorney Tessa Button.
+Paula Ann Bergold, 60, a resident of Marinette, Wisconsin, has been charged with three criminal counts — failure to report a death, hiding a corpse and obstructing an officer, according to a complaint filed by Marinette County Assistant District Attorney Tessa Button.

 For weeks, a neighbor of 89-year-old Rudy Bergold was concerned she hadn't seen her elderly friend and asked Marinette County Sheriff's deputies to perform a welfare check, according to prosecutors.